opensanctions/opensanctions/zavod/docs/tutorial.md

 !!! warning "Important"

-    High quality, meaning clear, comprehensive, but concise, metadata describing the source and the data itself is critical to the usability of the data.
-This should not be neglected, and contributed crawlers can not be merged without adequate metadata.
+    Metadata is essential to making our data useable.
+We will not merge additional crawlers which don't have metadata, or where the descriptions are cryptic.

-    Read your metadata as if it's your first time, and ask yourself if other readers will understand the scope and limitations of the dataset, or whether they might misinterpret the purpose of the dataset as intended by its publisher
+    Read your metadata as if it's your first time, and ask yourself if other readers will understand the scope and limitations of the dataset.
+For simple crawlers, writing the metadata can take as much time as writing the code.

 The contents of the new metadata file should look something like this: